 - fuel conditioning

 - hydrogen dispensing

-To achieve European ambitions to reduce global emissions of greenhouse gases by 80% before 2050, emissions of the transport sector and of the energy sectors will need to decrease drastically.
+To achieve the EU ambition of reducing global greenhouse gases by 80% before 2050, emissions of the energy and transport sectors need to decrease drastically.

 The Hydrogen Economy offers the most tangible opportunity to move towards a zero-emission EU society and economy by 2050.
 In the transport sector, fuel cell electric vehicles (FCEVs) are zero tail pipe emission vehicles already available on the market.

 Currently, FCEVs’ market uptake is limited by a lacking infrastructure network of hydrogen refueling stations (HRS).
 CH2P aims at overcoming this barrier by building a transition technology for early infrastructure deployment of HRS.

 CH2P supports hydrogen supply capacity in the early stages of FCEVs’ diffusion in the market.
 By contributing to the diffusion of blue hydrogen as an alternative fuel, it opens the doors to the transition towards green hydrogen produced from renewable sources in the medium-long term.